ycxxn/MeArm/README.md

 #Finish
 =============
-1.(Manual) Control MeArm use slider
+1. (Manual) Control MeArm use slider
-2.(Auto) Provide four angles to control the MeArm
+2. (Auto) Provide four angles to control the MeArm